A futures bet is a term used by bookmakers and gamblers to refer to a wager on an event that is determined in the not-so-immediate future.

 Why wager on a futures bet?

 The more time between the wager and the occurrence of the event, the more factors are possible that could influence the outcome.
-This presents more perceived risk to the selection in question.
+This presents a more perceived risk to the selection in question.
 Therefore the odds tend to be more appealing as the immediate action unfolds.

 Depending on how the team/individual performs involved in the selection during the upcoming action will then determine which way the odds go from that point (either up, down or remain the same).
+You can place futures on almost every betting app that we cover.

 The person placing the wager could either find themselves in a better position than if they had waited, or a worse one.
 That is all supposed to be part of the risk, fun and enjoyment of it all.
 Offerings by all respected bookmakers (we only recommend respected and trustworthy bookmakers on our site) tend to be fair and reflect accurately the probability of the outcome at that exact moment in time.
-Therefore, if a strong team that has been on a winning streak when a futures bet is placed then goes on and unexpectedly loses in their upcoming fixture, it is fair to assume that the odds for the selection will unfortunately get stronger.
+Therefore, if a strong team that has been on a winning streak when a futures bet is placed then goes on and unexpectedly loses in their upcoming fixture, it is fair to assume that the odds for the selection will, unfortunately, get stronger.

 If this does happen there is still the option available to place another wager on the same selection at the stronger price.
-However this would also lead to staking more than maybe initially intended.
+However, this would also lead to staking more than maybe initially intended.
 If confidence exists that the outcome will still ring true, the extra spend may well be worth the risk, as this would lead to maximising the returns.
 A sensible strategy if the wager goes on to win, but only reasonable as long as this extra stake doesn’t topple the enjoyment.